 The column heading Measure refers to the level of measurement of each of your variables.
-The default is Scale, which refers to an interval or ratio level of measurement.
-If your variable consists of categories (e.g. sex), then click in the cell, and then on the arrow key that appears.
-Choose Nominal for categorical data, and Ordinal if your data involve rankings, or ordered values.
+The default is Scale, which refers to continuous data measured at interval or ratio level of measurement.
+If your variable consists of categories (e.g. sex), click in the cell, and then on the arrow key that appears.
+Choose Nominal for categorical data, and Ordinal if your data involve rankings or ordered values.